isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1962.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Auto Welding Carriage

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Engineering Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Adjustable arm torch angle
-Maintenance not included
-Communication to link multiple sets (optional)
+General Engineering Services Equipment

 ### Contact Information
 N.A.